argoproj/argo-cd/docs/operator-manual/high_availability.md

 The `argocd-server` is stateless and probably least likely to cause issues.
 You might consider increasing number of replicas to 3 or more to ensure there is no downtime during upgrades.

+**settings:**

+* The `ARGOCD_GRPC_MAX_SIZE_MB` environment variable allows specifying the max size of the server response message in megabytes.
+The default value is 200.
+You might need to increase for an Argo CD instance that manages 3000+ applications.

 ### argocd-dex-server, argocd-redis

 The `argocd-dex-server` uses an in-memory database, and two or more instances would have inconsistent data. `argocd-redis` is pre-configured with the understanding of only three total redis servers/sentinels.